Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Theorems.md

 ### Fermat's Little Theorem:

-If n is a prime number, then for every a, 1 < a < n-1,
+If n is a prime number, then for every a < n.

 `a^(n-1) ≡ 1 (mod n)`